jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 While supply chain attacks are certainly not new, they were leveraged with greater regularity in 2021\.
-A variety of large service offering companies became targets with threat actors intending to not only gain access to their environments, but the environments of their customers by proxy. hit in early July 2021 by the REvil ransomware using a then\-unpatched zero\-day vulnerability in the Kaseya VSA product.
+A variety of large service offering companies became targets with threat actors intending to not only gain access to their environments, but the environments of their customers by proxy. — hit in early July 2021 by the REvil ransomware using a then\-unpatched zero\-day vulnerability in the Kaseya VSA product.
 As a result, more than 1,500 companies were infected with REvil.
-Given the success of these attacks and the efficiency of one attack opening thousands more for compromise, were likely to see many similar attacks moving ahead.
+Given the success of these attacks and the efficiency of one attack opening thousands more for compromise, we’re likely to see many similar attacks moving ahead.
 As we have predicted, there was greater partnership among international task forces this past year to identify and bring to justice key threat actors around the world.
 High\-profile targets, including Emotet and REvil, were taken down by joint teams of law enforcement